The Naked Brothers Band (TV series): Season 3: 2008–09

 The third season began with the television movie "Mystery Girl", which premiered in October 2008.
-It also aired 3 other TV movies, 1 animated TV special, 1 special webisode, and 3 other episodes, concluding with "No School's Fools Day" in June 2009.
+It also aired three other television movies, a animated special, a special webisode, and three other episodes, concluding with "No School's Fools Day" in June 2009.

 In this season, Nat, Thomas, David, and Cooper are 13 with Qaasim being 14, while Alex is 10 and Rosalina is 15.
 The season features an array of celebrities making cameo appearances, including actresses Miranda Cosgrove and Whoopi Goldberg, singer Natasha Bedingfield, and musicians David Desrosiers and Simon Kirke.
 Other celebrity appearances include musicians Tobin Esperance and Questlove, actor and musician Leon Thomas, actress Victoria Justice, and talk show host Dave Attell.
 Daniel Raymont, Tuffy Questall, Teala Dunn, Catherine Curtin, and Matt Pinfield all return, with Andrew Keenan-Bolger portraying Christophe, the director of the new Magical Mystery Girl Movie.

 The new season depicts the band shooting their initial theatrical film called the Magical Mystery Girl Movie.
 Nat stars as Daniel, Rosalina as herself, Miranda Cosgrove as Daniel's girl friend, Alex as Oliver, Juanita as the girl in Oliver's new music video, with Mr. Wolff and Jesse playing themselves and Principle Schmoke and Tuffy portraying sumo wrestlers in diapers.
 Christophe is the stubborn director; he is later overthrown and replaced by Cooper, the producer of the movie.
 Christophe appears again in "The Premiere" when he steals the movie's metal film cassette.

 On the other hand, Rosalina temporarily leaves the band to travel on a worldwide cruise.
 During her trip, the band members read the newspaper and the front cover depicts Rosalina kissing a French man.
 When Rosalina returns to visit, she and Nat have an internal dispute and Rosalina subsequently quits the band.
 Because of this, the group must find a new bass player.
 Cooper calls for a "Naked Idol" contest and the outfit selects Kristina Reyes as their new bassist.
 However, Nat later makes up with Rosalina and she rejoins the band while retaining Kristina as well.
-"The Premiere" TV movie ends with them watching the Magical Mystery Girl Movie in the theaters as well as the band performing Nat's new song "Just a Girl I Know".
+"The Premiere" television movie ends with them watching the Magical Mystery Girl Movie in the theaters as well as the band performing Nat's new song "Just a Girl I Know".